Fireclay Tile News: Climate Neutral

 Historically at Fireclay Tile, we've offset our carbon emissions from our own manufacturing and shipping (termed Scope 1) as well as from the purchase and use of energy and gas (termed Scope 2).

 With Climate Neutral Certification, we are taking it one step further and will be measuring and offsetting emissions directly related to the sourcing and production of our raw materials (termed Scope 3).
 To do this, we are partnering with our vendors to better understand their impact.

-This year we've also Pledged to be Zero Waste by 2021 (we'll share more about this initiative in the near future).
+This year we've also Pledged to be Zero Waste (we'll share more about this initiative in the near future).
 We've also become a Founding member of the Good Future Design Alliance (GFDA) to partner, learn, and teach other design and architecture companies on how we can all reduce our waste.